jesperhoy/VueJSWebForms/README.md

     Parameters:
     - `DataJS` - The Vue.js "data" property.
 A string with a JSON data object (or JavaScript) to use for rendering.
     - `Compile` - If the template should be rendered by the server side compiler.
-    - `RenderTemplate` - If the raw template should also be rendered with compiled output (not needed but helpful for debugging if template is generated dynamically)
+    - `RenderTemplate` - If the raw template should be rendered (in a `<script type="x-template">` tag).
+Not technically necessary and makes output larger, but helpful for debugging if template is generated dynamically.

     Examples of use in a Web Forms page:
     - [Rendered with Vue Light .NET Compiler](sample-web-site/sample1-compiled.aspx)